 Would you like to contribute to research about our lake ecosystem or just learn more about citizen science?
 Click here to open a pdf document that provides information about a wide variety of citizen science programs in Ontario and how you can contribute.

 The Federation of Ontario Cottagers’ Associations (FOCA) is the province-wide umbrella group for Ontario waterfront property owners, representing 50,000 members in more than 500 lake and road associations, including the Palmerston Lake Association.
 As a member of our lake association, you have access to FOCA’s benefits and offers.
-FOCA’s website has lots of useful information.
+You’ll need your FOCA Member login for this and other member materials on the website.
+Don’t have, or can’t recall, the login?
+Email email@example.com, and they will reply during business hours.

 - Building Permits: North Frontenac Township: link